CommonAccord/NL-Roz-Form-Rental-Folder/Original/RentalContractNL-ENG-Orig.md

 10.Ti=Security deposit

-10.1.sec=Before the effective date, the tenant will pay a security deposit in the amount of EUR ……… (in words: ……………………….. euros) in accordance with the method indicated in article 4.4.
+10.1.sec=Before the effective date, the tenant will pay a security deposit in the amount of {Payment.SecurityDeposit.Amount.EUR} (in words: {Payment.SecurityDeposit.Amount.InWords}) in accordance with the method indicated in article 4.4.

-10.2.sec=The security deposit [will/will not*] accrue interest.
+10.2.sec=The security deposit {SecurityDeposit.Interest.sec}.

+SecurityDeposit.Interest.Alt1.sec=will accrue interest

+SecurityDeposit.Interest.Alt2.sec=will not accrue interest

+SecurityDeposit.Interest.SecName=SecurityDeposit.Interest

+SecurityDeposit.Interest.=[G/Z/Alt/2]

 10.=[G/Z/ol/s2]